English Language Co-Teacher and Youth Educator

 COVID-19 Volunteer Activities

-• At least 30 hours of teaching or tutoring experience in a formal or non-formal setting prior to departure.
+•At least 40 hours of teaching or tutoring experience in a formal or non-formal setting prior to departure;

 Competitive candidates will have one or more of the following criteria:

-• BA/BS in English, TEFL, Linguistics/foreign languages, Literature, Education, Community Development
+• BA/BS in English, Teaching, TEFL, Linguistics/foreign languages, Literature, Education, or Youth Development;

 • Experience with youth after-school programs or youth development work (such as youth events, awareness days, clubs, summer camps, volunteering activities, youth employability skills training or youth community engagement)